qgustavor/megajs-docs/docs/tutorial/login.md

 await storage.ready
 ```

+It is recommended to set up an user-agent.
+The library will default to `megajs/{version}` (where `{version}` is the library version).
+When deploying to browsers set `userAgent` to `null` as it can cause issues in some browsers which allow client-side code to override the `user-agent` header (like Firefox).

-Since 1.2.0 you can use two-factor authentication, just provide it like this:
+You can use two-factor authentication, just provide the second factor code like this:

 ```js
 const storage = new Storage({